axibase/atsd-use-cases/research/hawaii-prices/README.md

 We will quickly run through plotting this dataset in plotly.

-Once you click on the above dataset, you are given the option of choosing data.gov preview, plotly, or CartoDB.
+Once you click the above dataset, you are given the option of choosing `data.gov` preview, plotly, or CartoDB.
 Choose **plotly**.

 ![ZZZ](./images/ZZZ.png)

-Once the raw data is opened via plotly, the user must select **Filter** from Data Tools, as shown below.
+Once the raw data is opened via plotly, the user must select **Filter** from **Data Tools**, as shown below.

 ![Figure 1](./images/Figure1.png)